-C. Recruitment and Retention of Full Time Students from Disadvantaged Backgrounds

-1. Complete the table as indicated showing full-time student enrollment from disadvantaged backgrounds.
-Use the Definition of "Disadvantaged" as Described in the Student Financial Aid Guidelines for LDS Program.
-Indicate those students who are new recruits in the current year, continuing students (excluding those graduating in the previous year).
+C. Recruitment and Retention of Full Time Students from Disadvantaged Backgrounds https://bhw.hrsa.gov/funding/schools-manage-loan-programs Indicate those students who are new recruits in the current year, continuing students (excluding those graduating in the previous year).
 If a school has no students from disadvantaged backgrounds, or provides no data in this table, the school is not is not eligible for the LDS program.
 A school that is able to provide partial data in the table will be eligible for the current